dragonisdev/Haaga-Helia-voice-assistant/docs/project.md

 Stores token and TTS usage per session.
 Fields: `id`, `session_id` (FK), `llm_prompt_tokens`, `llm_completion_tokens`, `tts_characters_count`.

-### documents table (for RAG)
+### documents (RAG knowledge base)

-A `documents` table with `pgvector` support exists for potential retrieval-augmented generation.
-It stores text chunks with 1536-dimension embeddings and a `source` field.
-There is a `match_documents` SQL function for cosine similarity search.
-The `upload_documents.py` script in the agent folder is used to populate this table.
-This feature is set up but not wired into the agent's main flow yet.
+A `documents` table with `pgvector` support stores the Haaga-Helia knowledge base used by the `rag_search` tool.
+Each row is a text chunk with a 1536-dimension embedding vector and a `source` field (URL or document name).
+A `match_documents` SQL function performs cosine similarity search against a query embedding.
+The `upload_documents.py` script in the agent folder is used to chunk and upload documents to this table.

 ---